Group theatre of Kolkata: Notion of group

 Prior to the start of group theatre movement, the commercial theatre of Kolkata strived to attract audiences based on star-power.
 Popular actors such as Sisir Bhaduri, Ahindra Chowdhury and others were considered consistent crowd-pullers.
 The group theatre tried to depart from this paradigm.
 Instead of superstars, the emphasis in group theatre was on the group—which was commonly an amalgamation of non-professional participants who identified themselves with the social motives of the movement and participated in the production out of passion for the art.
 The attempt was to make gononatyo (people's theatre).

 Groups after Indian People's Theatre Association

 The Indian People's Theatre Association dispersed in 1947.
 However, the principal members continued to carry its legacy by forming several groups with similar ideology.
-Ahindra Chowdhuri, Sombhu Mitra and Tripti Mitra were the leading members of the group Bohurupee.
+Ahindra Choudhury, Sombhu Mitra and Tripti Mitra were the leading members of the group Bohurupee.
 Raktakarabi, Tahar Nam Ti Ranjana, Char Adhyay (written by Rabindranath Tagore) were some of the earlier productions of Bohurupee.
 Utpal Dutt led another faction of artists and went to create classics like Tiner Talowar and Kallol.
-In 1950s and 1960s, many critically acclaimed productions were staged, which used international literature including the works of Anton Chekhov, Luigi Pirandello, Henrik Ibsen and Bertolt Brecht.
+In the 1950s and 1960s, many critically acclaimed productions were staged, which used international literature including the works of Anton Chekhov, Luigi Pirandello, Henrik Ibsen and Bertolt Brecht.
 According to one critic, the productions had the "right mix of democratic politics — with certain groups drifting towards a revolutionary rhetoric — and humane ideals, based on literature drawn from the world over".